 Brett Weiss literally wrote the book on Chapter 11.

-As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his over thirty-five years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
-A frequent lecturer on the new Chapter 11 Small Business Reorganization Act, he knows how to restructure both business and individual debt to stop banks and debt collectors and let you move forward in your life without the crushing weight of debt problems.
+As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his forty years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
+A frequent lecturer on the new Chapter 11 Small Business Reorganization Act, he knows how to restructure both business and individual debt to stop banks and debt collectors, and let you move forward in your life without the crushing weight of debt problems.

 Chapter 11 lets you pay back your creditors, in whole or in part, over an extended period of time.
-Perhaps the biggest benefit of Chapter 11 is its ability to let you restructure mortgages on your investment property.
-You may be able to lower, or “strip down,” the principal balance of your mortgage to the current market value of the property, reduce the interest rate, wipe out arrearages and reamortize the loan over decades.
+For landlords and investors, perhaps the biggest benefit of Chapter 11 is its ability to let you restructure mortgages on your rental and investment property.
+You may be able to lower, or “strip down,” the principal balance of your mortgage to the current market value of the property, reduce the interest rate, wipe out arrearages, and reamortize the loan over decades.
 You can remove second and third mortgages and judgment liens from underwater properties, including your home.
 You can stretch out repayment plans for your mortgage for up to 30 years, making those arrearage payments affordable.
 You can catch up payments owed to the IRS and state taxing authorities (including property taxes).
 Unlike Chapter 13, there is no limitation on the amount of debt, or its type, to qualify for Chapter 11.

 The Automatic Stay that goes into effect once your Chapter 11 case is filed immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.
-There are things it doesn't stop, such as criminal cases and some child support actions.
+There are things it doesn't stop, such as criminal cases and some domestic support actions.
 Under some circumstances the Automatic Stay may exist for only a short period of time.

 Sound too good to be true?
 It's not.
 That's simply what a Chapter 11 filing is designed to do.